lemmadriaga/Studeezy/README.md

 ## Getting Started

-To get started, visit the [Studeezy website](#) and sign up or log in to your account.
 Follow these steps to navigate and utilize the platform:

 1. **Sign Up/Login**: Register or log in to create your personalized profile.
 2. **Select School and Program**: Choose your school and program to access relevant content.